 The surname Murrie was first found in Moray, where the Clan founder, Freskin, received a grant of the lands of Strathbrock in 1100 AD.
 He was descended from the first Earl, and his grandson, William, married the heiress of the Bothwell Clan in Lanarkshire.
 His sons founded many other houses, including the Murrays of Tullibardine, who later became the Dukes of Atholl, and Chiefs of the Clan.

 This web page shows only a small excerpt of our Murrie research.
-Another 1191 words (85 lines of text) covering the years 1203, 1170, 1100, 1255, 1297, 1320, 1333, 1360, 1629, 1703, 1446, 1586, 1598, 1598, 1715, 1745, 1765, 1608, 1673, 1660, 1724, 1600, 1655, 1631, 1703, 1640, 1650, 1716, 1691, 1701, 1663, 1719, 1710, 1715, 1663, 1734 and are included under the topic Early Murrie History in all our PDF Extended History products and printed products wherever possible.
+Another 596 words (43 lines of text) covering the years 1203, 1170, 1100, 1255, 1297, 1320, 1333, 1360, 1629, 1703, 1446, 1586, 1598, 1598, 1715, 1745, 1765, 1608, 1673, 1660, 1724, 1600, 1655, 1631, 1703, 1640, 1650, 1716, 1691, 1701, 1663, 1719, 1710, 1715, 1663, 1734 and are included under the topic Early Murrie History in all our PDF Extended History products and printed products wherever possible.